What lounges are available in the Salt Lake City airport, and how to access them

 This service is paid, and its standard rate starts at $55 an hour.
 Priority Pass holders, military and veterans, and airline crew members and employees can receive a discounted rate starting at $34 an hour.
 If you’re stuck in the SLC airport overnight, you can even book an overnight stay in the Minute Suites for about $195.

 Passengers with Priority Pass, which is a network of airport lounges, spas, and restaurants, get their first hour free with a discounted rate for each hour after.
-Some credit cards provide a complimentary Priority Pass membership, and you can find a list of cards that do here, put together by The Points Guy
+Some credit cards provide a complimentary Priority Pass membership, and you can find a list of cards that do here, put together by The Points Guy.

-United Service Organization Lounge
+United Service Organization Lounge: Who can access?

 The SLC airport also has a lounge dedicated to active military service members and their families.
 The United Service Organization, a nonprofit, runs the USO lounge and provides snacks, beverages, luggage storage, and more.

 This lounge is in Concourse A, on level three above the main plaza after security.
-To access it, you’ll use a hallway adjacent to the Johnston & Murphy store and an elevator will be available to go to the third floor.
+To access it, you’ll use a hallway adjacent to the Johnston & Murphy store, and an elevator will be available to go to the third floor.

 USO states access is limited to active duty, reserve, and National Guard members and their families and does not include veterans.